thepoly/docs/Style Guide.md

 From their bylaws:
 >"The Board of Trustees constitutes the body corporate and paramount governing authority of the Institute, and shall have and shall responsibly exercise all of the powers prescribed by the Act of Incorporation and other applicable law.
 These powers relate primarily to the establishment of educational goals and policy, conferring of degrees, and the development and management of financial resources."

-#### boldface type
-Do not use boldface for individual words or lines within a paragraph.
-Boldface is used strictly as a layout element.

-#### BROCKHAMPTON
-Best boy band since One Direction.

 #### Bryckwyck
 A student dormitory complex near ECAV reserved for upperclassmen.